ALA Division Presidents' Programs, Chair Programs, and other Featured Speakers

 Sunday, June 24, 8:30am - 10:00am

 In this panel/program we seek to convey the inextricable connection between social justice and climate change.
 Specifically, how climate change disproportionately affects poorer communities and communities of color, and how libraries and librarians can (and do) play a pivotal role in helping vulnerable communities build the physical, social, economic, and emotional resources and skills necessary to endure and thrive in the face of such catastrophic climate, social, and economic disruptions.
 The site of our Annual conference, New Orleans faced the catastrophic Hurricane Katrina, and will continue to face increasing disaster as our climate actively changes.
 Another such community is the Standing Rock Sioux Tribe who have worked to protect their water from pollution by corporate pipelines.
 We hope to include local librarian(s) who were/are on the ground serving and assisting their communities during and after these and other events, and also hope to highlight how they are helping their communities plan/prepare for future such events.
+Get details and add to your schedule.

 (VRT) 21st Century Collection Development Strategies for Media